ckuelker/quick-guide-en-us/Dev/HPC/fio.md

 io=2581MiB (2706MB), run=96397-96397msec
 ~~~

-As the desktop freezes when `fio` is run on one core, and the performance is
+Since the desktop freezes when `fio` is run on a core and performance is poor,
-bad, it is a matter of system design, not of age in some cases.
+this is in some cases a matter of system design, not age.

 In contrast the version 3.30 from 2022 on a laptop from 2008: